-The First Church of Christ Scientist is home to a pretty famous apparition that has come to be known as ‘The Lady of The Stairs’.
+The First Church of Christ Scientist, is home to a pretty famous apparition that has come to be known as ‘The Lady of The Stairs’.

-Those who have seen her describe her as a beautiful young woman who is dressed in a white gown and a grey silk shawl.
+Those who have seen her describe her as a beautiful young woman.
+Who is dressed in a white gown and a grey silk shawl.
 She is usually seen pacing around in a nervous fashion and is often said to appear distraught.

 Some witnesses have even heard her crying.
-It is believed that she is so upset due to a tragic misunderstanding regarding her fiance.
+It is believed that she is so upset due to a tragic misunderstanding regarding her fiancé.

 The pair were said to have planned to elope during the flu epidemic of 1918-19, but he never showed up to meet her.

 The girl waited for hours in the cold night air and ironically ended up contracting the flu.
-Completely unbeknownst to her, the reason that her love did not arrive at the designated meeting was that he too had contracted the deadly flu virus and was unable to come to her.
+Completely unbeknownst to her, the reason her love did not arrive at the designated meeting spot, was that he too had contracted the deadly flu virus and was unable to come to her.

 Within three days both of them were dead.

 The lady is said to remain at the church, still waiting on the arrival of her sweetheart.